Illustration: Ariel Davis

-In this post, we’ll take an in-depth look at how to use some of the new features available as part of Ozone 8 and Neutron 2 (O8N2) Advanced.
+In this post, we’ll take an in-depth look at how to use some of the new features available as part of Ozone 8 Advanced and Neutron 2 Advanced.
 If you’re interested in learning more on the difference between the standard and advanced versions, check out our blog post on the topic.

-The above table shows all the differences between O8N2 Standard and Advanced versions of Ozone 8 and Neutron 2.
+The above table shows all the differences between the Standard and Advanced versions of Ozone 8 and Neutron 2.
 That said, it’s not always clear what all these bells and whistles actually do.

 Why do I need it?

 Mix Tap provides basic functions like volume, pan, stereo width, and filtering, but more importantly, it acts as a conduit for inter-plugin communication.
 On channels that don’t require the full power of a Neutron instance, using Mix Tap instead can save you valuable CPU resources, especially on a laptop or an older studio machine.

 Busy mixes or untreated rooms (or busy mixes in untreated rooms) can make it difficult for engineers to discern frequency masking issues.
 Although you should always trust your ears, Masking Meter can help identify and correct previously hidden problems.

 Ever tried to smooth out an overly bright mix element by EQing, only to end up making the whole channel (or worse, the entire mix) sound flat?
 Spectral Shaper can help – this frequency-banded compressor is great for balancing out signals with biting high-frequency transients.

 iZotope has also updated their vintage plugins, to the joy of anyone who wants to emulate vintage gear’s signature sound without paying through the nose.
-Vintage Compressor, Tape, and EQ modules adorn the O8N2 Advanced bundle, with the incredible Vintage Limiter available in both the Advanced and Standard versions of Ozone 8.
+Vintage Compressor, Tape, and EQ modules adorn the Ozone 8 / Neutron 2 Advanced bundle, with the incredible Vintage Limiter available in both the Advanced and Standard versions of Ozone 8.